hyrise/Cockpit/README.md

 ![Docker Image CI](https://github.com/hyrise/Cockpit/workflows/Docker%20Image%20CI/badge.svg)
 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

 This is the repository for the Hyrise Cockpit.
 The goal of the Cockpit is to visualise the runtime behaviour of multiple Hyrise instances.
-For that the cockpit can generate a mix of workloads to set the Hyrise instances under pressure.
+For that the Cockpit can generate a mix of workloads to set the Hyrise instances under pressure.
 It is also possible to activate different plugins on different Hyrise instances and compare the impact of them.
 For more information related to the Hyrise database, please refer to https://github.com/hyrise/hyrise.

 ## Supported Systems